leanprover/theorem_proving_in_lean4/type_classes.md

 Arguments](dependent_type_theory.html#implicit_arguments) but Lean can also infer Types, which is a very powerful concept.

 Note also that `class` in Lean is not exactly the same as it is in object oriented languages like Java, Python, C#, where a class defines a new type.
 A `class` in Lean is more abstract, perhaps a bit like a generic type with type parameters.
 The member "add" is not really a "method" it is just a member named "add" that just has to have a function type `a -> a -> a`.
-These functions do not have any implementation in a type class, only the type signature.
+These functions do not have any implementation in a type class, only the signature.
 The implementation is defined in the `instance`.

 ```lean
 # namespace Ex